CtrlK

 Suggestions

-Move the Key Concepts table, Tools & Systems table, and Common Scenarios section to a separate reference file (e.g., USB_REFERENCE.md) and link to it from the main skill.
+Move the Key Concepts table, Tools & Systems table, and Common Scenarios section to a separate reference file (e.g., USB_REFERENCE.md) and link to it, keeping SKILL.md focused on the executable workflow.

 DimensionReasoningScore